benlumia007/sandbox/readme.md

 To avoid any confusions with running vagrant up for the first time.
 Vagrantfile will duplicate sandbox-setup.yml to sandbox-custom.yml to avoid accidentally writing on the main file for sandbox-setup.yml.
 It will create a new site by default (sandbox.test)

 If you wish to add more sites beforehand, then you will need to copy the sandbox-setup.yml manually and rename it to sandbox-custom.yml, add your sites and vagrant up.

+## Licensing
+This project Sandbox is under GNU GPL, version 2.0 or higher.

+2019 (C) Benjamin Lu